pudly/schmopera-hugo/content/articles/puppetry-and-opera.md

 disclaimer = ""
 draft = true
 image_gallery = []
+postamble = "Thomas Guthrie's production of _L'Orfeo_\" "
-postamble = "Stage director Thomas Guthrie is set to open his very special production of Monteverdi's _L'Orfeo_.
-In a partnership with I Fagiolini and Music and Theatre for All, Guthrie's' _L'Orfeo_ uses " preamble = "" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1560900169/media/2019/06/sqThomasGuthrie-TheresaPewal.jpg" primary_image_credit = "Photo: Theresa Pewal." related_articles = []
+preamble = "On [5 July at the York Early Music Festival](https://tickets.ncem.co.uk/en-GB/shows/monteverdi's%20l'orfeo/events), and [7 July at LSO St. Luke's](https://lso.co.uk/whats-on/icalrepeat.detail/2019/07/07/1665/-/i-fagiolini-music-theatre-for-all-l-orfeo.html) in London, stage director Thomas Guthrie is set to open his very special production of Monteverdi's _L'Orfeo_.
+In a partnership with I Fagiolini and Music and Theatre for All, Guthrie's' _L'Orfeo_ uses ancient Greek mask and puppetry techniques. \n\nWe spoke with Guthrie about his fusion of opera and puppetry, and the special storytelling power that puppets have." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1560900169/media/2019/06/sqThomasGuthrie-TheresaPewal.jpg" primary_image_credit = "Photo: Theresa Pewal." related_articles = []